hawx/henshin/README.markdown

 Next create an `index.html` file and your kind of done, unless of course you want some content.

+Build the site by running `henshin` from the command line.
+Help available with `henshin -h`

 ### YAML Frontmatter & Options.yaml

 You can create an optional `options.yaml` file at the root of your site, here are the options so far: